Phyllostachys/junkcode/README.md

 # junkcode
-A place to put all that worthless, junky code used to try out things.
+A place to put all that worthless, junky code used to try things.